 Fly to Lima and head to Ollantaytambo, a town in Peru’s Sacred Valley, nestled into the towering South American Andes.
 Spend three days adapting to the altitude (about 9000 feet) and joining in a detailed orientation to Peru and to the high school community service program.
 Go whitewater rafting on the Urubamba River to get to know your group, leaders, and the Sacred Valley itself.
 Explore ruins in the imposing Ollantaytambo fortress to familiarize yourself with the Incas, a people whose influence is still woven into the fabric of modern Peru.

 After orientations in Ollantaytambo, we travel to our host village in a more remote part of the Sacred Valley, where we complete meaningful community service while getting to know the people, history, and culture of Peru.
 In close partnership with the local elementary school, we help to organize volunteer construction and education projects, and work on them each day alongside our local friends.
 Specific volunteer projects are decided in the spring based on community need; in the past they have included building a classroom, painting a mural, constructing a community center, and creating and teaching language lessons for young students.
-In addition to group volunteer projects, you also complete an independent project based on your own interests: create a Quechua phrasebook, practice weaving, photograph local children and display their portraits at the school, volunteer at the village clinic, learn to cook a traditional recipe, organize a sports game for local kids, or spend a day herding sheep with a local shepherd.
-In the afternoon, after the work day is finished, spend time playing soccer with local friends, hike remnants of ancient Inca footpaths into the surrounding mountains, or relax and play music with your Peruvian peers.
-Upon successful completion of the 4.5 week volunteer program, you can expect to receive a certificate for 80-100 community service hours.
-Students enrolled in the 3.5 week volunteer program can expect to receive 60-80 community service hours.
+In addition to group volunteer projects, you also complete an independent project based on your own interests: create a Quechua phrasebook, practice weaving, photograph local children and display their portraits at the school, volunteer at the village clinic, learn to cook a traditional meal, organize a sports game for local kids, or spend a day herding sheep with a local shepherd.
+In the afternoons after the work day is finished, spend time playing soccer with local friends, hike remnants of ancient Inca footpaths into the surrounding mountains, or relax and play music with your Peruvian peers.
+Upon successful completion of the 3.5 week volunteer program, you can expect to receive a certificate for 60-80 community service hours.

 Accommodations in our host village are simple, but safe and comfortable.
 We stay in a dormitory building adjacent to the school with separate quarters for boys and girls.
-We form crews for cooking and cleaning, and help local cocineras to shop and prepare for meals of traditional Peruvian fare and more familiar favorites.
+Help local cocineras to shop for ingredients and prepare traditional Peruvian fare, as well as more familiar favorites.